p4lang/p4c/README.md

 Our Travis regression tests run on Ubuntu 12.04.
 Look at .travis.yml for more information on the Ubuntu 12.04 dependencies.

+On MacOS you can use the tools/macos/bootstrap_mac.sh script to install all the above dependencies using homebrew.
+Note that in order to compile the code you need [XCode 8](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) or later.

 ## Building the code